 September 2011.
 The picturesque fishing village of Georgioupolis is situated on the north coast of Crete, between the cities of Rethymnon and Chania.
-Although a popular spot for vacationers, I’d been encouraged to hear that it had managed to retain an air of sleepiness that guaranteed a relaxing stay.
-And so it proved on arrival, with nine kilometres of spacious, quiet beach and a lazy restaurant/bar scene that literally demanded its clientele to chill out, kick back and stare out into the ocean while you wait for those drinks.
+Although a popular spot for vacationers, I’d been encouraged to hear that it had managed to retain an air of sleepiness that guarantees a relaxing stay.
+And so it proved on arrival, with nine kilometres of spacious, quiet beach and a lazy restaurant/bar scene that literally demands its clientele to chill out, kick back and stare out into the ocean while you wait for those drinks.

-Agios Nikolaos Church, September 2011.
+September 2011.
 Georgioupolis Beach starts at the gorgeous little whitewashed church of Agios Nikolaos, the archetypal Greek fisherman’s chapel.
-It can be accessed via a rocky walkway that starts right on the sand and takes roughly eight minutes to reach its pretty front porch.
+It can be accessed via a rocky walkway that begins right on the sand and takes roughly eight minutes to reach its pretty front porch.

-Georgioupolis Beach, September 2011.
-At some point towards the end of the trip S and I decided that we wanted to come back to Crete the following year.
+September 2011.
+At some point towards the end of the trip S and I decided to come back to Crete the following year.
 We’d been walking down Georgioupolis Beach at sunset performing our traditional shadow play routine when the idea hatched.
 Georgioupolis had been lovely and we’d also enjoyed a great day trip to the nearby city of Rethymno.
 Running my finger over a map of the island, the town of Sitia, situated in the northeast, jumped out and bit me on the nose.
-Done deal.

 Like this?
 Have a look at my other reports from around Crete.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.